-- Do not lift the complete generator set by the alternator lifting fixtures. - Keep the alternator horizontal when lifting. - Fit drive end and non-drive end transit fittings to single bearing alternators to keep the main rotor in the frame. - 1.
-Remove the drive end transit bracket that keeps the rotor in place during transport before coupling to the engine. - 2.
-Remove the air outlet covers from the drive end of the alternator to access the coupling and adaptor bolts. - 3.
-Make sure the coupling discs are concentric with the adaptor. - 4.
-Fit two alignment dowels into flywheel bolt holes 180 degrees apart to help align the disc and the flywheel. - 5.
-Lift and offer the alternator to the engine, barring the engine over by hand to align discs and flywheel. - 6.
-Engage the alignment dowels into coupling disc bolt holes and push the alternator towards the engine until the coupling discs are against the flywheel face. - 7.
-Remove the rotor support bracket, if supplied.
+- · Do not lift the complete generator set by the alternator lifting fixtures. - Keep the alternator horizontal when lifting. - Fit drive end and non-drive end transit fittings to single bearing alternators to keep the main rotor in the frame. - 1.
+Position the alternator close to the engine and remove the drive end transit bracket that keeps the rotor in place during transport. - 2.
+Remove the air outlet covers from the drive end of the alternator to access the coupling and adaptor bolts.